rubenbe/opensoho/docs/content/en/docs/vlan.md

 * VLAN configuration is tricky to get right, so OpenSOHO applies its configuration in a way that limits possible connection loss.
 * VLAN tagging is only applied when a device's `apply` list contains `VLAN`.
 Removing `vlan` does **not** undo the configuration.
-* LAN remains untagged on all ports (configuring this per-port is a planned feature).
+* LAN remains untagged on all ports (configuring this per-port is explained below).
   The rationale is to keep the network functional when VLAN tagging is enabled.
 * CIDR settings on `lan` are ignored — forcing those would break the network.
   CIDR settings are applied on the selected gateway only.
 Interfaces on APs and switches should be configured with `option proto 'none'`.